Lemon Asparagus Couscous Salad (vegan)

 Both!
 It’s delicious served chilled as a refreshing side or at room temperature as a light main dish.

-Pearl (Israeli) couscous works best for this recipe—it’s heartier and holds its texture better than traditional couscous.
+Pearl (Israeli) couscous works best for this recipe.
+It’s heartier and holds its texture better than traditional couscous.
 But you can use either in a pinch!

 Yes!
 Just swap the couscous for quinoa to keep it gluten-free while still enjoying the same fresh flavors.